ramimoshe/generator-node-template/readme.md

    ```sh
    npm start
    ```
-- [How to work with several environemtn with config module][config-files]
+- [How to work with several environment with config module][config-files]

 ### Development